annulen/sysdig-wiki/Sysdig-User-Guide.md

 lists TCP/IP endpoint information for all the connections received by apache.
 Well, you get the idea. :-)
 Are you interested in learning more useful sysdig one-liners?
 Visit the sysdig website on a regular basis or, even better, follow us on twitter.
 We’ll post new one-liners on a regular basis.

+###Chisels

+Sysdig’s chisels are little scripts that analyze the sysdig event stream to perform useful actions.
+Essentially, they enable you to do really cool stuff with your sysdig data.
+Just dig the data up, and then use a chisel to shape it into something beautiful.
+Get it?
+Awesome!

+Chisels are written in LUA, a well known, powerful, and extremely efficient scripting language.

+[Go here](Chisels User Guide) for a full tutorial.